Mohini6649/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/install.md

    dcos package install prometheus --cli
    ```

+## Note : For Prometheus configuration user must be aware of all the required configuration to be mentioned under prometheus.yml
+example : if user requires service discovery he\she would need to setup the configuration under prometheus yml before running the service.

+Same way whatever things are not required needs to be removed from prometheus yml and required addtional configuration needs to be mentioend for any addtional features required in the service.

 ## Installing HA-alert manager with base build :

-   By default , prometheus will launch HA-prometheus server and to spin up with HA-Alert manager , alert manager check box need to be checked.
+   By default , prometheus will launch HA-prometheus server and to spin up with HA-Alert manager , alert manager check box need to be checked and respective alert manager target would need to be mentioned under prometheus yml.

 ## Installing HA-Prometheus without Alert Manager and point to HA-Alert Manager launched with base build: